ssichynskyi/ui_plus_api_web_testing/README.md

 ## Prerequisites
 - python 3.9+ is installed
 - pipenv is installed
-- Website is up and running
+- Website with DB is up and running
-- test user is available in DB and in .env file
+- test user creds are available in DB and in .env file
-- .env file is configured
+- .env file is configured based on .env.example
 - config/hosts.yaml is configured
+- config/hosts_local.yaml is configured from hosts_local.yaml.example

 ## Usage:
 1. Open project folder
-2. Run env command
+2. Run pipenv commands
 ```console
 pipenv shell
 pipenv install
 ```
-3. Run tests (pytest is recommended)
+3. Run tests with pytest
 ```console
 pytest ...
 ```